Charleo85/SIS-Rebuild/README.md

 #### Automatic testing on Travis CI

 - Test ~~and deploy~~ after each commit:

   - Integrated with Github Repo
-  - Run testing on Models and Exp layer
+  - Run testing on Models and Exp layer as well as the Front-end with Selenium
   - Update the testing result via Slack group notification
   - ~~Deploy for public release only if testing succeeds~~